Table of Contents:

 SynchronizedMap / SynchronizedSortedMap / SynchronizedSortedSet

-- Thread-safe, but all operations lock the entire collection.
+- Thread-safe, but all operations block the entire collection.

-- Good for infrequent operations, but poor for high concurrency.
+- Good for infrequent operations, but poor under high concurrency.

 - Iteration requires separate synchronization on the object.